5 Things You MUST Do Before Attending A Job Fair

 Many employers have a presence at job fairs to increase brand awareness, but also to save time in the screening process.
-Job fairs offer an opportunity for employers to conduct initial screenings on potential candidates on the spot.
-Due to COVID-19, virtual job fairs have become more popular, and allow employers and job seekers to meet safely, going around geographical barriers.
+Job fairs offer an opportunity for employers to conduct initial screenings of potential candidates on the spot.
+Due to COVID-19, virtual job fairs have become more popular and allow employers and job seekers to meet safely, going around geographical barriers.

 Employers have an idea of what they are looking for in a candidate for each job opening, so anyone who appears to make the cut can be interviewed to advance the process along right then and there.

 Job seekers who come prepared will strike up opportunities quickly, so here are five things you MUST do before attending a job fair.

 1. Research Ahead Of Time

 There can be hundreds of companies to talk to at each job fair, but that doesn't mean you'll have the time to reach out to all of them.
 Research ahead of time which ones you want to approach so you make the most of your time there.
 (You should always have your interview bucket list ready—a list of the companies you would love to work for someday!)

 When you know your targets, you can also start to customize your materials.
 It'll help to look at the company's website so you see what job openings they have and the requirements/job descriptions for each position.